vyaspranjal33/ui-components/CONTRIBUTING.md

 [ddd]: https://medium.com/blacklane-engineering/documentation-driven-development-8b2ff119104f

+### Component Folder Structure

+When creating new components, please follow the structure below.
+This pattern has components organized by folder, with all the related files for that component within the folder (stories, styles, and types).

+ui-components/
+├── src/
+│   ├── component-name/
+│       └── component-name.stories.tsx
+│       └── component-name.module.scss
+│       └── component-name.module.scss.d.ts
+│       └── index.tsx

 ## Building and Testing

 The build and test structure is fairly primitive at the moment.
 There are various npm scripts that can be run: